This post has been updated. It was originally published on October 11, 2018.

 If you prefer to deal with your subscriptions on a larger computer screen, you can access them through a browser.
 Visit the Play Store web portal and click My subscriptions to view the full list.
 You can view each item’s payment details, update your plan, or cancel it—just click Manage next to whichever subscription you want to modify.

-For other operating systems
+For other operating systems and devices

 The methods we’ve described above will catch all the subscriptions you’ve signed up to through mobile apps.
 However, they won’t catch every payment.
 For example, if you created your Netflix account through the website, it won’t show up on the aforementioned iOS or Android screens.
 Here are a few tricks for catching the stragglers.